This article describes the activation and configuration process specifically for network licenses.

 In normal circumstances, as long as both the client and server are on the same network and the correct port firewall exceptions have been configured, the clients should automatically see and be able to use the licenses if any are available.
 However, if the above have been checked and the clients are still unable to see the license we can set up an aggressive search to force the client to query the license on a specific IP address.

-As with the limiting of access we start by going to the Configuration menu in the Sentinel admin control center, but then go to the "Access to Remote License Managers" tab.
+As with limiting access, we start by going to the Configuration menu in the Sentinel admin control center, but then go to the "Access to Remote License Managers" tab.

 Here we can check the box for "Aggressive Search for Remote Licenses" and also enter the IP address of the license server machine.